phuangthongs/ChBE413-CDS-Project/README.md

 Our repository includes:

-Paper of the project, Code for featurization, Code for random forest model, Course for GNN Dataset from TYR, References
+Paper of the project, Code for featurization, Code for random forest model, Code for GNN Dataset from TYR, References